 The following are the set of mixed-apparatus classes currently offered by Versatile Arts.
-Consult the level descriptions and our Class Progression to determine which class is most appropriate for you, or schedule an assessment and we’ll help you figure it out.
+Consult the course progression and skill levels to determine which class is most appropriate for you, or schedule an assessment and we’ll help you figure it out.

 Our core curriculum classes, for example: Aerial 1A or Rope/Fabric 2B are classes that focus on learning the core Versatile Arts curriculum progression.
 The focus in these classes is on understanding the core skills at this level and building the strength and technique to execute them proficiently.
 Students will drill fundamental skills and learn sequences combining both existing and new skills in order to understand the how skills can be linked together and to build endurance.